How to Raise for DePIN in 2026 When VCs Got More Selective

 4. Regulatory Clarity Emerging

 A major milestone: in September 2025, the SEC issued a no-action letter for DoubleZero's 2Z token, recognizing DePIN utility tokens as distinct from securities under certain conditions.
-This precedent signals reduced regulatory risk for compliant projects.
+This precedent signals reduced regulatory risk for xdcompliant projects.

 The Sub-Sectors Getting Funded Right Now